MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 #### Purchase orders from sales documents

->   You can use the Purchase Orders Preview window to view and modify pending
->   purchase orders or to generate purchase orders from orders or back orders.
->   You can also link sales documents to existing purchase orders, if Sales
->   Order Processing is set up to allow it.
+You can use the Purchase Orders Preview window to view and modify pending purchase orders or to generate purchase orders from orders or back orders.
+You can also link sales documents to existing purchase orders, if Sales Order Processing is set up to allow it.

->   For example, suppose you enter a sales order with three line items.
-One of
->   the line items is in stock but you need to order the other two.
-If you back
->   order the quantities for the two items, you can create a purchase order
->   using the back-ordered quantity from the sales order instead of reentering
->   the items on a purchase order in Purchase Order Processing.
-You can review
->   the purchase order information and make changes before generating the
->   purchase order for the items.
+For example, suppose you enter a sales order with three line items.
+One of the line items is in stock but you need to order the other two.
+If you back order the quantities for the two items, you can create a purchase order using the back-ordered quantity from the sales order instead of reentering the items on a purchase order in Purchase Order Processing.
+You can review the purchase order information and make changes before generating the purchase order for the items.

->   If you already have entered a purchase order for the back-ordered items, you
->   can link the sales line items to the purchase order.
-For more information on
->   linking sales documents to existing purchase orders, see *Chapter 22, “Links
->   to existing purchase orders.”*
+If you already have entered a purchase order for the back-ordered items, you can link the sales line items to the purchase order.
+For more information on linking sales documents to existing purchase orders, see *Chapter 22, “Links to existing purchase orders.”*

->   When the items on the purchase order are received, they are allocated or
->   fulfilled on the sales document automatically.
-For more information, see
->   *Chapter 23, “Receiving purchase orders.”*
+When the items on the purchase order are received, they are allocated or fulfilled on the sales document automatically.
+For more information, see *Chapter 23, “Receiving purchase orders.”*

+> [!NOTE]
->   *For information on setup options related to linking sales orders and
->   purchase orders, see Setting up taxes and options on page 15.*
+> For information on setup options related to linking sales orders and purchase orders, see Setting up taxes and options on page 15.

->   **View pending purchase orders** In the Purchase Orders Preview window, you
->   can view the purchase orders that could be created from the sales documents
+- **View pending purchase orders** In the Purchase Orders Preview window, you can view the purchase orders that could be created from the sales documents you chose.
->   you chose.

->   **Modify pending purchase orders** You can make changes to the purchase
->   orders shown in the Purchase Orders Preview window before you generate the
->   purchase orders.
-You can also modify any pending purchase orders that
->   contain errors or warnings.
+- **Modify pending purchase orders** You can make changes to the purchase orders shown in the Purchase Orders Preview window before you generate the purchase orders.
+You can also modify any pending purchase orders that contain errors or warnings.

->   **Generate purchase orders** You can generate some or all of the purchase
->   orders shown in the Purchase Orders Preview window.
+- **Generate purchase orders** You can generate some or all of the purchase orders shown in the Purchase Orders Preview window.

   - You can generate more than one purchase order from a sales order or back order.
 For example, if you need to order several items for a sales order and you need to use different vendors for different items, you can generate a purchase order for each vendor from the sales order.

   - You can’t generate more than one purchase order for each sales line item.
 For example, if you have an item back ordered on a sales order, you can’t order the item from two vendors.
 You can generate only one purchase order for one vendor for that sales line item.

   - If the sales document contains a drop-ship item, you can create a separate dropship purchase order for that item.
 Drop-ship items will always be on separate purchase orders because they won’t be received into inventory.

   - You can’t generate a purchase order for a kit item but you can generate a purchase order for the kit components.
 Quantities won’t be tracked for the kit but will be tracked for the components.

   - If a sales document contains a shortage for a discontinued item, you can’t create a new purchase order for that item from Sales Order Processing, but you can link the item to an existing purchase order that contains the discontinued item.

   - If a sales document contains an inactive item, no purchase order will be created for the item.

->   **Link items to existing purchase orders** You can manually link sales line
->   items to existing purchase orders in the Purchase Orders Preview window.
-For
->   more information, refer to *Chapter 22, “Links to existing purchase
+- **Link items to existing purchase orders** You can manually link sales line items to existing purchase orders in the Purchase Orders Preview window.
+For more information, refer to *Chapter 22, “Links to existing purchase orders.”*
->   orders.”*

->   A sales line item can be linked to only one purchase order line item.
-For
->   example, you can’t split the sales line item quantity between two vendors.
+A sales line item can be linked to only one purchase order line item.
+For example, you can’t split the sales line item quantity between two vendors.

 #### Parts of the Purchase Orders Preview window

->   The Purchase Orders Preview window shows the pending purchase orders that
->   can be created from selected sales documents.
-You can view information about
->   the vendor, purchase order, item, or sales document.
+The Purchase Orders Preview window shows the pending purchase orders that can be created from selected sales documents.
+You can view information about the vendor, purchase order, item, or sales document.

->   If you open the Purchase Orders Preview window from a sales document in the
->   Sales Transaction Entry window, you will see the purchase orders that can be
->   generated from that sales document.
+If you open the Purchase Orders Preview window from a sales document in the Sales Transaction Entry window, you will see the purchase orders that can be generated from that sales document.

->   If you open the Purchase Orders Preview window from the Sales Range Inquiry
->   window, you will see the purchase orders that can be generated from the
->   sales documents that are defined in the inquiry window and that have a Needs
->   purchase commitment status.
-For more information about commitment statuses,
->   see *Checking the commitment status* on page 164.
+If you open the Purchase Orders Preview window from the Sales Range Inquiry window, you will see the purchase orders that can be generated from the sales documents that are defined in the inquiry window and that have a Needs purchase commitment status.
+For more information about commitment statuses, see *Checking the commitment status* on page 164.

->   There are several views you can use to display information in the Purchase
->   Orders Preview window.
-You can use these views to examine the information on
->   the pending purchase orders and make changes before generating the purchase
+There are several views you can use to display information in the Purchase Orders Preview window.
+You can use these views to examine the information on the pending purchase orders and make changes before generating the purchase orders.
->   orders.
 Each option includes a tree view and a window.
-For more information,
->   see *Purchase Order Preview window tabs* on page 150 and *The tree view* on
+For more information, see *Purchase Order Preview window tabs* on page 150 and *The tree view* on page 150.
->   page 150.

->   The Purchase Orders Preview window contains several buttons and icons to
->   help you view and change information in the window.
-These buttons and icons
->   are listed below.
+The Purchase Orders Preview window contains several buttons and icons to help you view and change information in the window.
+These buttons and icons are listed below.

 | **Button or icon**                         | **Description**  |
 |--------------------------------------------|------------------|